-Stronghold supports a multi-server mode for high availability (HA).
-This mode is automatically enabled when using a storage backend that supports it, and it protects the system from failures by utilizing multiple Stronghold servers.
+Stronghold supports multi-server mode to ensure high availability (HA).
+This mode is automatically enabled when using a compatible data storage backend and protects the system from failures by running multiple Stronghold servers.

-How to determine if your storage backend supports high availability?
-Run the server and check if the message HA available is displayed next to the storage information.
-If yes, Stronghold will automatically use the HA mode.
+To check if your storage supports high availability mode, start the server and make sure the message HA available is displayed next to the storage information.
+In this case, Stronghold will automatically use HA mode.

-To ensure high availability, one of the Stronghold nodes acquires a lock in the storage system.
-This node then becomes active, while the remaining nodes enter standby mode.
-If the standby nodes receive requests, they either redirect them or forward the clients according to the settings and the current state of the cluster.
+To provide high availability, one of the Stronghold nodes acquires a lock in the storage system and becomes active, while the other nodes switch to standby mode.
+If standby nodes receive requests, they either forward them or redirect clients according to the configuration and the current state of the cluster.

-To deploy Stronghold in HA mode with the integrated Raft storage backend, you will need at least three Stronghold servers.
-Without this, you will not be able to achieve quorum and unseal the storage.
+To run Stronghold in high availability (HA) mode with the integrated Raft storage, you need at least three Stronghold servers.
+This requirement is necessary to achieve quorum — without it, the cluster cannot operate with the storage.

 Prerequisites:

-• A supported OS (Ubuntu, RedOS, Astra Linux) is installed on the server.
+• A supported OS is installed on the server (Ubuntu, RedOS, Astra Linux).

-• The Stronghold distribution has been copied to the server.
+• The Stronghold distribution is copied to the server.

 Infrastructure preparation

-The following scenario describes the process of setting up a Stronghold cluster consisting of three nodes — one active and two standby.
+The following scenario describes the deployment of a Stronghold cluster consisting of three nodes: one active and two standby.
+Such a cluster provides high availability (HA).

-All examples assume that there is a stronghold user and the service runs under it.
-If you want to run the service under another user, replace the username with the desired one.
+All examples assume that a system user stronghold has been created and the service runs under this user.
+If you need to use another user, replace stronghold with the appropriate name.

 [Unit]